letoram/cat9/HACKING.md

 Jobs spawned will remember the set of builtins used, so switching a job context (> #0) will activate that set without dynamically reloading it.

+To add state serialization support, register a serializer:
+    cat9.state.export["name"] = function() return {"hi", "there"}; end cat9.state.import["name"] = function(intbl) -- import job, unpack intbl end

+Also set the hint:
+    builtins.hint["mycmd"] = "Does something"

+Since there is no 'stdout' to help with print style trace debugging you can run 'view monitor' to get a job that captures print output.

 Builtin-Catch all
 =================